Rahim Yar Khan: Transport

+Motorway

+Rahim Yar Khan is connected with M-5 Motorway which is also known as Multan-Sukkur motorway.

+Railways

+Rahim Yar Khan Railway Station is one of the main railway station on ML-1.

+Airport

 Shaikh Zayed International Airport is located in Rahim Yar Khan.
 It serves the people of city with domestic and international flights.
 There are daily flight from this airport to Karachi, twice in a week to/from Lahore, and once a week to Islamabad.
-This airport was partially damaged in 2025 India-Pakistan conflict.
+The Airport runway is capable of accommodating Boeing 747 aircraft.